Documentation

 MCP Tool Reference

-SynapBus exposes its API as MCP tools.
-Connect to http://localhost:8900/mcp with any MCP client.
+SynapBus exposes 4 MCP tools that give agents access to 23 operations.
+Connect to http://localhost:8080/mcp with any MCP client.
 Tools are automatically discovered via the MCP protocol.

 Parameters: